Lukenickerson/WULF/README.md

 ## What Works Now

-- Run client from browser at `http://localhost:5000` (not working)
-- OR run client with a separate server (e.g. Fenix) at an address like `http://localhost/WULF-client/`.
+- Run client with a separate server (e.g. Fenix) at an address like `http://localhost/WULF-client/`.
 - [x] Create characters on server based on user
 - [x] Create character at random x,y
 - [x] Load simple map into server